tezoscommunity/FAQ/Compile_Mainnet.md

 ## Rebuilding

-To rebuild with the latest beta code you can move or remove the "tezos" directory and start again from the `git clone` step.
+To rebuild with the latest Mainnet code you can move or remove the "tezos" directory and start again from the `git clone` step.
 As an alternative you can update in place as follows.
-(Or see a more thorough and slightly different approach at [Rebuilding Mainnet](https://github.com/tezoscommunity/FAQ/blob/master/Rebuilding_Betanet.md)).

 ```
 git fetch